Jean Picton (b.1934) was born in England.

-In the 1970s, Jean spent some time in the USA having been invited to represent the UK and Britishness due to Jean’s cabaret act.
-Jean performed at venues such as the Chicago Hilton Hotel and the Carlton Hotel, New York.
-Whilst in the USA Jean became a regular on the Joey Adams’ chat show, ‘Coast to Coast’.
+In the 1970s, Jean spent some time in the USA performing her cabaret act in venues such as the Chicago Hilton Hotel and the Carlton Hotel, New York.
+Whilst in the USA, Jean became a regular on the Joey Adams’ chat show, ‘Coast to Coast’.

-Upon retiring from show business at the beginning of the 1990s Jean began painting as a hobby but quickly realised she had a talent for art.
-Because of this Jean decided to take her art seriously and this led to Jean attaining a BA Hons degree in Fine Art in 2002.
+Upon retiring from show business at the beginning of the 1990s, Jean began painting as a hobby but quickly realised she had a talent for art.
+She decided to take her art seriously and this led to her attaining a BA Hons degree in Fine Art in 2002.

 Since gaining her Degree, Jean’s new found career as an artist has gone from strength to strength.
 As a professional artist Jean’s work sells not only throughout the UK but also Ireland, France, Spain, Portugal, Germany and as far away as North America, Mexico, Hong Kong, Australia and New Zealand.
 Jean is truly an international artist.